gigalixir/gigalixir-cli/docs/source/main.rst

     - failed to connect: ** (Postgrex.Error) FATAL 53300 (too_many_connections): too many connections for database

         - If you have a free tier database, the number of connections is limited.
-Try lowering the :elixir:`pool_size` in your :bash:`prod.exs` to 2.
+Try lowering the :elixir:`pool_size` in your :bash:`prod.exs` to 2, or if you're using :bash:`prod.secret.exs` setting the :bash:`POOL_SIZE` environment variable using :bash:`gigalixir config:set POOL_SIZE=2`.

     - ~/.netrc access too permissive: access permissions must restrict access to only the owner